monanadmin/scripts_CD-CT/README.md

 **4. Download the data pack into scripts_CD-CT/datain directory:**

+This are fixed data and must be downloaded only once.

 First check if you have available space:

-This are fixed data and must be downloaded only once.

-Getting data:
+This step takes about 20 minutes to finish.

+Run below to get data:
 ~~~
   wget https://ftp.cptec.inpe.br/pesquisa/dmdcc/volatil/Renato/scripts_CD-CT_datain.tgz
   wget https://ftp.cptec.inpe.br/pesquisa/dmdcc/volatil/Renato/gfs.t00z.pgrb2.0p25.f000.2024080800.grib2